VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 Users don't want just wait, even if data is loading, something should happening on the screen.
 At least user should see some animations.
-For page loading there is 2 standard approaches:
+For page loading there are 2 standard approaches:
 1. Show placeholder instead of each item which is loading right now;
 1. Show usual progress bar at the end of the list.